Statement of Principles

 Sigute "Siggy" Melius, Executive Director

-Siggy was previously the Senior Organizer of Americans for Transit.
-Siggy is an activist from Massachusetts who has been working in progressive movements since 2008.
-Siggy spent the last 5 years organizing riders and workers for transit justice in Southeastern Massachusetts.
+Siggy is an activist and Massachusetts native who has been working in progressive movements since 2008.
+Siggy got her start in transit justice organizing as a student, spending 5 years organizing with transit riders and workers in Southeastern Massachusetts.
 In that time Siggy's work included organizing winning campaigns for increasing and expanding bus service, stopping fare hikes, and helping pass statewide legislation to give riders a voice and vote on regional transportation boards.
 Siggy became the first ever rider to sit on the Southeastern Regional Transit Authority Advisory Board.
 In addition to organizing for improved investment in transportation, Siggy worked to build community through organizing numerous public art installations in an historic immigrant neighborhood in New Bedford, Massachusetts.

 Board of Directors: